 Alas!
-Discipline depends a lot from the context.
+Discipline depends on the context.

 A teacher does not always have the means to change a dire situation by himself.
 Consider the customs of the place you’re working in.
 It’s essential for the teacher’s credibility that his decisions are effective.
 You’ll put yourselve in big troubles, if you make a decision that isn’t approved by your hierarchy or, even worse, a decision that is cancelled by your superiors.
 The fear of being disavowed is probably the main educational issue in the western world today.
 So, take it seriously.
 Ask questions if needed.
 It’s absolutely necessary to know what kind of decision you’re entitled to make, especially regarding punishments.
 School directors are sometimes reluctant to provide that kind of information, because they fear that the teacher will abuse it.
 It may be necessary to insist a little bit to obtain the pieces of information you desperately need.
 If some students really have a bad behavior, you cannot avoid it.

 Remember, however, that the goal of discipline is to reduce violence, not to replace the spontanous violence of uneducated children by your own official violence.

 Act before you have to punish and punish before you get angry.

 Before the troubles, reduce the occasions for troubles: